San Francisco Port of Embarkation: History

 The 1945 organization followed the Office of the Chief of Transportation's standard structure of Commanding General's Office, General Staff, Operating Divisions, Administrative Services, Technical Services, and Special Commands consisting of from 10 to 7,000 persons in each group.
 The Overseas Supply Division, under the General Staff, was composed of a military and civilian staff of 1,134 managed the port's outgoing shipments.
 It received requisitions, ensured they met War Department policies, considered operational concerns, prioritized shipping and arranged shipment with the operational divisions.
 The Transportation Division arranged movements within the port from points of arrival to the docks or to holding points.
-The Water Division, which grew from the autonomous Army Transport Service, loaded, manned, repaired, and converted ships that ranged from small craft to converting large transports.
+The Water Division, which grew from the autonomous Army Transport Service, loaded, crewed, repaired, and converted ships that ranged from small craft to converting large transports.
 The Water, Transportation and Postal Divisions had 11,121 military and civilian personnel assigned in 1945.

 Though the Army lost its ocean transport role with the creation of the Department of Defense and its ships were transferred to the Military Sea Transportation Service in 1950 the port continued operations through the Korean War until disestablished in October 1955.